-2.67 Stand- The cast iron frame used to raise the level of the expeller from the ground, or anchor bolts.
+2.70 Stand- The cast iron frame used to raise the level of the expeller from the ground, or anchor bolts.
 Stands are fixed to the floor with the help of foundation

-2.66 Stirrer - See ‘Fan’.

-2.69 Taper Bar -A cage bar with a taper on one or both sides used for fixing cage bars in proper position.
+2.71 Taper Bar -A cage bar with a taper on one or both sides used for fixing cage bars in proper position.

-2.70 Taper Collar-A collar which tapers to join two worms of varying diameters and also serves as a spacing collar for the generation of pressure.
+2.72 Taper Collar-A collar which tapers to join two worms of varying diameters and also serves as a spacing collar for the generation of pressure.